-- Direct access to your legal team.
-Our Hays County divorce lawyers work hard to provide each client with prompt responses.
-You will have direct access to our team of divorce lawyers so that you are able to get the answers that you need, when you need them.
+- Direct access to our legal team.
+Our Guadalupe County divorce lawyers strive to provide prompt responses to all clients.
+You will also have easy access to our team of divorce lawyers, ensuring you receive the answers you need when you need them.

 “There will never be enough adjectives to describe Jodi and her work ethic.
 I did my research and she kept coming out as one of the top 10.
 She should be #1!
 You want someone smart and strong with a great work ethic?
 This is Jodi Soyars!
 You’ll want her in your corner.”